George W. Romney: Missionary work

-After becoming an elder, Romney earned enough money working to fund himself as a Mormon missionary.
+After becoming an elder, Romney earned enough money working to fund himself as a missionary.
 In October 1926, he sailed to Great Britain and was first assigned to preach in a slum in Glasgow, Scotland.
 The abject poverty and hopelessness he saw there affected him greatly, but he was ineffective in gaining converts and temporarily suffered a crisis of faith.

 In February 1927, he was shifted to Edinburgh and in February 1928 to London, where he kept track of mission finances.
 He worked under renowned Quorum of the Twelve Apostles intellectuals James E. Talmage and John A. Widtsoe; the latter's admonitions to "Live mightily today, the greatest day of all time is today" made a lasting impression on him.
 Romney experienced British sights and culture and was introduced to members of the peerage and the Oxford Group.

 In August 1928, Romney became president of the Scottish missionary district.
 Operating in a whisky-centric region was difficult, and he developed a new "task force" approach of sending more missionaries to a single location at a time; this successfully drew local press attention and several hundred new recruits.
 Romney's frequent public proselytizing – from Edinburgh's Mound and in London from soap boxes at Speakers' Corner in Hyde Park and from a platform at Trafalgar Square – developed his gifts for debate and sales, which he would use the rest of his career.
 Three decades later, Romney said that his missionary time had meant more to him in developing his career than any other experience.